Do you need our help? Please call us now for a chat on 01527 317 061 Or if you would prefer to text us on 07773 726 827

 by | Dec 11, 2024 | Blog Bits | 0 comments

+What happens to children during a divorce?
 When divorce and separation is the only outcome for you and your partner, this can have a detrimental impact and affect on children.
 For any child under the age of 18 and living in the family home, their welfare is considered paramount in the eyes of any court of law (Children Act of 1989).

 Some separating couples manage to agree on where the children will live, including how time with each parent is allocated.
 But sometimes an appointed adjudicator will be required to sort out any minor differences.
 A solicitor can be used to make any child-related agreements legally binding.